leknes/InspectorGraph/README.md

 # InspectorGraph
-Extends Unity with the inspector graph, an editor window in which components can be edited, just like in the inspector, but within a graph view with ports representing component references and also support for interface serialization.
+Extends Unity with the inspector graph, an editor window in which components can be edited, just like in the inspector.
+It has support for private components, lists and even interfaces, which can be connected using ports, just like in the Unity Shader Graph.

 ![Example Picture](https://github.com/user-attachments/assets/9fd8d9e3-40d0-49aa-90ed-5f86e1e3f84f)